kalyani-ks/AWS-S3-to-Redshift-ETL-Pipeline/Glue/csv-to-parquet-job.md

-## csv_to_parquet_job
+## csv-to-parquet-job
-This glue etl job read the csv data and transform it into parquet format.
+This glue ETL job reads the CSV data and transforms it into Parquet format.

 ```python